swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council.md

 <https://github.com/carpentries-ec/financeviz><sup>*</sup>

 * *private* repository, Executive Council, Executive Director and the Core Team have access
-* used for visualizations and plots for communicating The Carpentries finances
+* used for visualisations and plots for communicating The Carpentries finances

 ### Google Drive